MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v2.md

 ### Start/stop

-This task can also be used to control job and service containers.
-This usage is uncommon, but occasionally used for unique circumstances.
+Use this task to control job and service containers.
+This usage is uncommon, but occasionally used in unique circumstances.

 ```yaml
 resources: